jsve96/SWDCPD/README.md

 # Code for Experiments

 ## Installation (Windows)
+Tested on Windows 11 with conda 24.11.2

 Create a new conda environment as follows:
 ```
 conda env create --name your_name --file=environment.yml
 ```
 This should install all dependencies to your conda environment path on your machine.

-If not then add
+If not then add to environment.yml
 ```
 prefix: your path to conda...
 ```